mpc-qt/mpc-qt/DOCS/ipc.md

 The *togglePlayback* toggles the paused state, and if no file is currently being played, attempts to start one in the same manner as *start*.

+The *deltaExtraPlaytimes* command increments the currently playing item's extra playtimes field by the optional parameter `value`.
+If the value field is not provided, the extra playtimes field is incremented by 1.  `value` can be negative.
+If nothing is being played or the item has been removed from the playlist, nothing happens.

 #### Internal Mpv Queries